Michigan co-offensive coordinator Matt Weiss placed on leave | Times Leader

 Click here to subscribe today or Login.

 ANN ARBOR, Mich.
-(AP) — The University of Michigan has placed offensive co-coordinator and quarterbacks coach Matt Weiss on leave, athletic department spokesman Kurt Svoboda confirmed Tuesday night.
+(AP) — The University of Michigan has placed offensive co-coordinator and quarterbacks coach Matt Weiss on leave.

-the school’s police department is investigating a report of computer access crimes from last month at Schembechler Hall, where coach and his staff have offices and practice.
+Weiss was put on leave amid an investigation by university police into a report of computer access crimes over a three-day span last month at Schembechler Hall, where coach and his staff have offices and practice.

+“Since this is an ongoing investigation, there is no additional information to share,” University of Michigan police said in a statement Wednesday.

 Harbaugh hired Weiss nearly two years ago as quarterbacks coach and promoted him to co-offensive coordinator last season, giving him a share of play-calling duties with .